jsdom/jsdom/README.md

 window.document.body.appendChild(scriptEl);

 // anotherScript.js will have the ability to read `window.__myObject`, even
-// though it originated in Node!
+// though it originated in io.js!
 ```

 ### Serializing a document